Is it time to short sell your home?

 Not sure what a short sale is?
 A short sale happens when you owe more than what the house will possibly sell for .
 This situation is often the result of prices in an area rapidly declining.

-Short sales could be a way for homeowners to avoid foreclosure and get out from under their loan with the lender by settling.
+Short sales may be a way for homeowners to avert foreclosure and get out from under their loan with the lender by settling.

-Next, calculate your closing costs.
-My work in this area has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.
+Next, be sure to figure in your closing costs.
+My experience has taught me to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.

-Finally, contact your lender and notify them of the situation.
-They may even have a dedicated team that oversees short sales.
-Ask about their particular procedures.
-Some lenders will be more able to work with you than others.
-They may be able to reduce your loan principal or make other arrangements.
-Your lender will have to agree to the final sale.
+Finally, call your lender and make them aware of your situation.
+They may even have a particular team that handles short sales.
+Ask about their exact procedures.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease your loan principal or make other arrangements.
+Your lender will have to give consent for the final sale.